-In our Chair, we research the development trajectory of breakthrough technology as a continuous process of R&D and demonstration projects & programs, eventually leading to demonstrative upscaling and sometimes even transformative upscaling.
+In our group, we research the development trajectory of breakthrough technology as a continuous process of R&D and demonstration projects & programs, eventually leading to demonstrative upscaling and sometimes even transformative upscaling.

-Chair lead Bart Bossink focuses on the organization of demonstration projects and programs for the purpose of linking breakthrough technology R&D to markets and social developments.
-Chair co-lead, Sandra Hasanefendic’s focus is on breakthrough technology, management and policy through the interplay between nature (technological development), and nurture (individual, organizational and socio-cultural integration).
+Group lead Bart Bossink focuses on the organization of demonstration projects and programs for the purpose of linking breakthrough technology R&D to markets and social developments.
+Group co-lead, Sandra Hasanefendic’s focus is on breakthrough technology, management and policy through the interplay between nature (technological development), and nurture (individual, organizational and socio-cultural integration).

 Organizational and Technological Innovation

-The Chair is a collaboration between the Faculty of Social Science (FSS), Department of Organization Sciences (ORG) and the Faculty of Science (FS).
-The Chair is established at the FSS and will be hosted by ORG.
-The Chair holder is part-time seconded to FS.
+The group is a collaboration between the Faculty of Social Science (FSS), Department of Organization Sciences (ORG) and the Faculty of Science (FS).
+The group is established at the FSS and will be hosted by ORG.
+The group holder is part-time seconded to FS.

 Chair lead: Prof. dr. ir.
 F.K.
 (Kees) Boersma, Full Professor Organizational and Technological Innovation and Societal Resilience

-Associated members: Full Professor DTI Prof. em. dr. P.C.
+Associated members: Emiritus Prof. em. dr. P.C.
 (Peter) van der Sijde

 PhD at DTI

-For more information on the conditions for PhD application, information in relation to PhD process at DTI and inquiries from our current PhD candidates please contact Sandra Hasanefendic.
+For more information on the conditions for PhD application, information in relation to PhD process at BTI and inquiries from our current PhD candidates please contact Sandra Hasanefendic.

 To find out more about the structure of our PhD program please check the Faculty of Science dedicated webpage: PhD programmes.